-This chicken is all about umami.
-It’s the word that popped into my head when I took my first bite.
+Umami was the first word that popped into my head when I took my first bite of this dish.
 Chicken, still on the bone (umami) gets gently simmered in a generous amount of soy sauce (an umami superpower) along with tangy vinegar (more umami) and loads of garlic (flavor bomb).
 It’s an umami triple threat.
 The fact that it couldn’t be easier to make is a big bonus.

 The recipe comes to me by way of my friend Spring, who learned it from her friend Maria Benton, who learned it from her mom Purita and her Grandma “Nanay”.
 It’s called Adobo, a traditional Filipino dish that Maria says, “Growing up we ate this a few times a week.
 Sometimes with chicken wings or drumsticks, sometimes whole chicken cut up, or with pork spareribs cut up into thirds.
 Something with bone always comes out the tastiest.”